 Obedience is often difficult and even painful at times.
 But if we look at the original sin and what is deemed the sin of Satan himself (“NON SERVIAM—I will not serve”) it is choosing to follow one’s own will rather than total submission to the will of God that has led to man’s downfall and Satan’s damnation.

-I choose obedience to God (a dying to self)) as it is spelled out for me by my bishop--a successor of the apostles--here on earth.
+I, too, hope and pray that I will choose obedience to God (a dying to self) as it is spelled out for me by my bishop--a successor of the apostles--here on earth.

 Fr.
 Ed NamiotkaPastor